AdiMustBeFunny/ContactApi/readme.md

 * Open project in Microsoft Visual Studio 2022
 * In ContactApi project open appsettings.json
-    * Fill in connection to the database in DefaultConnection
+    * Fill in connection to your database in DefaultConnection (Microsoft SQL Server)
     * Fill in secret for JWT (some random characters like: asdanviuhxcasdasdasdasdasdasdasdv - it has to be at least 128 bit long)
 * Open Package Manager Console
     * Set Default project to Database